 You can check out this video on brushing your dog’s and cat’s teeth.
 Note: I don’t agree with the use of rawhide as it can be a choking hazard.

-That’s why it’s so important to take preventive measures early and often, but it's never too late to get started.
+Prevention is your ultimate ally!
+And remember, it's never too late to start.
 If you suspect your pet may have issues with plaque or tartar, take them in to get a dental exam and cleaning.
 Then start an at-home regimen to maintain a clean, healthy mouth.